 This reports the guide discovery method, or rather, how did people find and download your guide?

 - Browse: Your guide was downloaded after tapping the View all > button in the app.

 - Bundled: If you have a single-guide Branded app, your guide is bundled with the app download.
 You’ll likely see the majority of your downloads here.

 - Code: A passphrase was used to discover your guide.

 - Link: This means that your user was directed to your guide through a special Guidebook URL.
-Most commonly, this occurs when a person has already downloaded the multi-guide app which contains your guide visits your landing page.
-There they’ll see a special Already have the app?
+Most commonly, this occurs when a person visits your landing page, and they had already downloaded the multi-guide app which contains your guide.
+There, they’ll see a special Already have the app?
 Open the guide now link that takes them right to the guide.

 - Recommended: If access to device location services has been allowed by the user, there will be a special category on the home screen that shows guides that have a nearby guide location.

 - Restore: When a person restores their iOS device from a backup, it will reinstall all apps and app data that were previously on the device.
 When the Guidebook app (or your own Branded app) is launched after performing a device restore, users will be asked if they would like to re-download their previously saved guides.
 If they tap yes, those downloads will be categorized as restore.